-Aspects Cri Criteria Guidelines including safeguards and maintaining compliance with regulations. systems running in parallel for a period of time) at the end of the wind-up.
-The Plan should reference the data destruction standard adhered to.
-B. The Plan must outline a plan for ensuring that any party with access or past access to SO data, destroy data and information that is not shared through a fair, open and transparent process B. The plan should include a detailed plan that outlines how SO will ensure and document that any third party, including CSSA, only retain SO data and information that is equivalent to the information that will be shared through a fair, open and transparent process, and that all copies of other data and information are destroyed and wiped (including data held by third parties where SO is the owner).
-9.5 Retention and Sharing (SO specific) 9.5 Retention and Sharing (SO specific) A. The Plan must include a detailed data retention plan.
-A. The Plan should include a detailed plan for data retention to comply with respective laws and regulations.
+- systems running in parallel for a period of time) at the end of the wind-up.
+The Plan should reference the data destruction standard adhered to. - B. The plan should include a detailed plan that outlines how SO will ensure and document that any third party, including CSSA, only retain SO data and information that is equivalent to the information that will be shared through a fair, open and transparent process, and that all copies of other data and information are destroyed and wiped (including data held by third parties where SO is the owner). - 9.5 Retention and Sharing (SO specific) - A. The Plan should include a detailed plan for data retention to comply with respective laws and regulations.
 The Plan should specifically address how the Board of Directors will fulfill their obligations in respect of the IFO's corporate records.
-For data that is transferred to the Authority as part of the wind-up, retention dates should be communicated and marked.
-B. The Plan must include a data and information sharing plan for SO, relating to data retention by any party B. The Plan should include a detailed plan that outlines how SO will identify data and information retained by any third party, including CSSA, and share equivalent information through a fair, open and transparent process.
-C. C. The Plan should include consideration of treatment during and at the end of the wind-up with respect to the following items: 1.
-Firewalls; 2.
-Data encryption; Guide Resource Productivity & Reco verv Authoritv 62 end of the wind-up.
-Use access controls; Software and systems; Hardware and servers; IT staff; and IT contracts and platforms.
-D. The Plan must include management of the public release of non- commercially sensitive and/or private data and information.
-D. The Plan should include a list of information that will be released to the public along with the method and timing of the release.
-E. Confidentiality must be maintained where E. Confidential information should be included as confidential appendices to the Plan and be excluded from publication.
-The
+For data that is transferred to the Authority as part of the wind-up, retention dates should be communicated and marked. - B. The Plan should include a detailed plan that outlines how SO will identify data and information retained by any third party, including CSSA, and share equivalent information through a fair, open and transparent process. - C. The Plan should include consideration of treatment during and at the end of the wind-up with respect to the following items: - 1.
+Firewalls; - 2.
+Data encryption;

+end of the wind-up.

+- 3. Use access controls;

+- 4. Software and systems;

+- 5. Hardware and servers;

+- 6. IT staff; and

+- 7. IT contracts and platforms.

+- D. The Plan must include management of the public release of noncommercially sensitive and/or private data and information.

+- D. The Plan should include a list of information that will be released to the public along with the method and timing of the release.

-- applicable. - Plan should ensure that any confidential information is protected and transferred to the Authority or appropriately destroyed as part of the wind-up process.
+- E. Confidentiality must be maintained where applicable. - E. Confidential information should be included as confidential appendices to the Plan and be excluded from publication.
+The Plan should ensure that any confidential information is protected and transferred to the Authority or appropriately destroyed as part of the wind-up process.